Keshav-writes-code/NeuralNetBuilder/README.md

-Just a Basic Neural Net Playground nothing too fancy
+Just a Basic 1 in 1 out Neural Net Playground nothing too fancy

 ## Stuff to Start working on
 - A way to load a Dataset so that we can build a NN by matching that function line to the neural net line
 - A way to Import/Export Weights and Biases
+- A selector to choose activation function